gouravdidwania/Customer-Segmentation-in-Online-Retail/README.md

 <!-- FINAL THOUGHTS -->
 ## Final Thoughts

 From the above analysis, we can see that there should be 4 clusters in our data.
 To understand what these 4 clusters mean in a business scenario, we should look back the table comparing the clustering performance of RFM Segmentation Model and 4 clusters for the mean values of recency, frequency, and monetary metric.
-On this basis, let us label the clusters as **‘New customers’, ‘Lost customers’, ‘Best customers’, and ‘At risk customers’.**
+On this basis, let us label the clusters as **‘New customers’, ‘Lost customers’, ‘Loyal customers’, and ‘At Risk customers’.**

 **MY INTERPRETATION**